Summer Hill, New South Wales: Politics

 Summer Hill is in the safe Labor federal electoral division of Grayndler.
-This seat has been held continuously by Labor (ALP) since it was proclaimed in 1949.
+This seat has been held continuously by Labor (ALP) since the seat was created in 1949.
 It has been held by current member Anthony Albanese since 1996.
-Anthony Albanese held various ministerial appointments under the Rudd and Gillard governments, eventually becoming Deputy Prime Minister.
+Albanese held various ministerial appointments under the Rudd and Gillard governments, eventually becoming prime minister.
 During the 2010 Federal election, Greens candidate former Marrickville Mayor Sam Byrne, received 45% of the vote in comparison to Albanese's 54%.
 At the 2013 election, Albanese received over 70% of the two party preferred vote, making it currently the ALP's safest seat in the country.

 For NSW state elections, Summer Hill is in the Electoral district of Summer Hill, which was created in 2015.
 It is held by Jo Haylen of the Australian Labor Party.